opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 Now, from the base directory and run `yarn start`.
 This should start dashboard UI successfully. `Cmd+click` the url in the console output (It should look something like `http://0:5601/omf`).
 Once the page loads, you should be able to log in with user `admin` and password `admin`.

+To run selenium based integration tests, download and export the firefox web-driver to your PATH.
+Also, run `node scripts/build_opensearch_dashboards_platform_plugins.js` or `yarn start` before running the tests.
+This is essential to generate the bundles.

 ## Submitting Changes

 See [CONTRIBUTING](CONTRIBUTING.md).